-List View is a great option for users who want to move away from being tied to specific dates or deadlines and would prefer to have a high level timeline or theme based Roadmap.
-When creating a List View in ProductPlan, users have the option to have their columns based on either timeline (months, quarters, or sprints) or attribute based columns (such as tags).
+List View is a great option for users who want to move away from being tied to specific dates or deadlines and would prefer to have a high-level timeline or theme-based Roadmap.
+When using the List View layout in ProductPlan, users have the option to have their columns based on either timeline (months, quarters, or sprints) or attribute-based columns (such as tags).

 List View by Timeline

-By default, items will be listed alphabetically, however you can drag and drop to reorder items in your columns or between columns.
+By default, items will be listed alphabetically, however, you can drag and drop to reorder items in your columns or between columns.
 This will update the bar's dates on your Primary Roadmap View as well.
-You can also drag and drop new bars, containers, or lanes to your List View from the right hand side as well.
+You can also drag and drop new bars, containers, or lanes to your List View from the right-hand side.